AIshutin/hse-tts-backend/dispatcher_service/README.md

-# How to run server locally?
+# How to run server locally

 ```
 uvicorn server:app --host 0.0.0.0 --port 7000
 ```
-# How to use in Docker?
+# How to use in Docker

-To build:
 ```
 sudo docker build . --tag=dispatcher
 ```